haonan62/fishtank_api/README.md

 ## Research Statement

-A spectre is haunting the fishtank – the spectre of optimization.
+A spectre is haunting the fishtank – the spectre of complexity.
 All the powers of the academia have entered into a holy alliance to exorcise this spectre: UNSW and NYU, HKU and SMU, faculty of Computer Science and Mathematics.

 Please refer to [Functions to add](#Functions-to-add) to get the detailed problem description.